apache/beam/website/www/site/content/en/documentation/ml/side-input-updates.md

 The `model_metadata_pcoll` is a [side input](https://beam.apache.org/documentation/programming-guide/#side-inputs) `PCollection` to the RunInference `PTransform`.
 This side input is used to update the models in the `model_handler` without needing to stop the beam pipeline.
 We will use `WatchFilePattern` as side input to watch a glob pattern matching `.h5` files.

-`model_metadata_pcoll` expects a `PCollection` of ModelMetadata compatible with [AsSingleton](https://beam.apache.org/releases/pydoc/2.4.0/apache_beam.pvalue.html#apache_beam.pvalue.AsSingleton) view.
+`model_metadata_pcoll` expects a `PCollection` of ModelMetadata compatible with [AsSingleton](https://beam.apache.org/releases/pydoc/2.4.0/apache_beam.pvalue.html#apache_beam.pvalue.AsSingleton).
 Because the pipeline uses `WatchFilePattern` as side input, it will take care of windowing and wrapping the output into `ModelMetadata`.

 After the pipeline starts processing data and when you see some outputs emitted from the RunInference `PTransform`, upload a `.h5` `TensorFlow` model that matches the `file_pattern` to the Google Cloud Storage bucket.
 RunInference will update the `model_uri` of `TFModelHandlerTensor` using `WatchFilePattern` as a side input.